Fazenda Santa Bárbara, in São Paulo, in 1880. Public domain image.

 During the Second Reign in Brazil, specifically, latex became the most sought-after ‘drug’ in the Amazon.
 In the context of the Second Industrial Revolution, American chemist Charles Goodyear had invented vulcanization — a chemical process that modifies the natural characteristics of latex, allowing it to become a kind of rubber with extremely high resistance.
 This stimulated the demand for rubber, for example, in the production of tires.

-In Brazil, a mode of rubber exploitation based on theoretically free labor quickly proliferated: the system of dispatchment (sistema de aviamento).
-This system was formed by two groups of people: rubber tappers and rubber estate owners.
-As a rule, the rubber tappers were Northeasterners (mainly from the Ceará province) who migrated to the Amazon due to the droughts of 1877-1880.
-They extracted the rubber and sold it to the estate owners in exchange for supplies.
-Since the estate owners were the only ones who bought the rubber and sold the supplies, they exercised a relationship of domination vis-à-vis the rubber tappers.
+In Brazil, a mode of rubber exploitation based on theoretically free labor quickly spread: the aviamento system.
+This system connected rubber tappers and rubber estate owners through credit and supplies.
+Rubber tappers were usually Northeasterners, especially from Ceará, who migrated to the Amazon during the droughts of 1877-1880.
+They extracted rubber and sold it to estate owners in exchange for provisions.
+Because the estate owners were the only buyers of rubber and sellers of supplies, they exercised a relationship of domination over the tappers.

-According to historian Boris Fausto, the rubber economy gave rise to a “transitory dream of wealth”.
-There was the development of cities and urban services in Northern Brazil, especially in the cities of Manaus and Belém, whose populations grew significantly.
-Additionally, the government of Amazonas saw its tax revenue multiply, as the tax on rubber exports was of provincial nature.
-However, the “transitory” character of the “rubber cycle” was due to the subsequent emergence of rubber plantations in Asia, which adopted a much more productive production.
-From the 1910s onwards, the Brazilian rubber economy would fall into decline.
+According to historian Boris Fausto, the rubber economy gave rise to a “transitory dream of wealth.”
+Cities and urban services expanded in Northern Brazil, especially in Manaus and Belém, whose populations grew significantly.
+The government of Amazonas also saw its tax revenue multiply because the tax on rubber exports was provincial.
+The “transitory” character of the “rubber cycle” came from the later emergence of Asian rubber plantations, which used far more efficient cultivation.
+From the 1910s onward, the Brazilian rubber economy declined.

 Livestock Husbandry and Mining in the Central-West